WATCH: Onondaga County COVID-19 Update

 SYRACUSE, N.Y.
-(WSYR-TV) — Onondaga County Executive Ryan McMahon is holding a press briefing to give an update on the coronavirus cases in the county and share other pandemic-related news.
+(WSYR-TV) — Onondaga County Executive Ryan McMahon gives an update to the coronavirus cases in the county Thursday at 3 p.m.

-You can watch the briefing live, beginning at 3 p.m.
-A video player will appear above before the briefing begins.
+You can watch McMahon’s briefing live.
+A video player will appear above just before it’s expected to begin.

 More from NewsChannel 9: